 Soapstone Countertops for Antique Look

-Another type of commercial kitchen countertop materials with a stunning look.
+Another type of commercial kitchen work surface material with a stunning look.
 Soapstone is not as commonly used in kitchens as granite and quartz, although it features a unique and remarkable look.
 It usually comes in various shades of dark gray and provides a soft and slick feel in a kitchen.
 It is successfully used in both traditional and modern kitchens.
-Soapstone, just like marble, is great for those homeowners who love the look of patina that creates over time.
+Soapstone, just like marble, is great for those homeowners who love the look of a patina that creates over time.

 - Resistant to heat and fairly resistant to stains.